ychen306/asplos-2020-28-ae/README.md

 clang++ which is significantly faster at compiling our generated vectorizer)
  - git
  - bash
- - python3 (for generating the vectorizer)
+ - python3
- - python3 libraries (for generating the vectorizer)
+ - python3 libraries, all of which can be installed via pip.
    - ply
    - tqdm
    - z3-solver